 A Forest, Mississippi native, ConStance Olivia holds a Bachelor of Science in Political Science (Honors) from Tougaloo College.
 She holds a 3.8 G.P.A Master of Science in Reading Education, a 4.0 G.P.A.
 Doctorate of Education (Candidate).
 She is a member of Kappa Gamma Pi and Kappa Delta Pi Honorary Societies.
 She is a Diamond Life member of Delta Sigma Theta Sorority, Inc. and is a legacy.
 She has written and facilitated many youth leadership and education community engagement models and is in the process of publishing them.
 Her research is developed through practical experience and scholarly methodology and centers on the global community’s role in shaping education through youth leadership development and educational enrichment opportunities such as literacy summer camps and after-school programs.
 She has extensively studied and practiced the impact of nonprofits, parents, businesses, and communities as critical supports to early childhood reading literacy, especially in rural areas.

-She is married to her best friend of eighteen years, James, and they have an amazing ten-year-old son, James, III, a goldfish, Ted, and a senior miniature schnauzer, Ice-A-Pooh.
+She is married to her best friend of eighteen years, James, and they have an amazing ten-year-old son, James III, a goldfish, Ted, and three canines named Isis, Nile, and Eboni.
 ConStance homeschools James III, is a liaison between all parents and schools and academies.
 ConStance honors her grandparents, the late Mrs. Olivia and Alderman W.L.
 Slaughter and her parents, the Honorable Constance Slaughter-Harvey, Esq., and the late Mr. Joseph James "Jim" Harvey, Jr., by continually working side by side intergenerationally to collectively maintain the 40-year legacy of empowering community families in Mississippi, one child at a time.
 ConStance Olivia is an African-American female.
 (Pronouns: she, her, hers)